 Identify your external infrastructure vulnerabilities and assess the risks affecting external networks through our external network penetration testing service.
 This exercise follows a risk mitigation plan to maintain a minimal attack surface over the internet.

 What is an external network penetration test?

 External network penetration test simulates an internet attacker on organisational devices, applications and data.
 This threat actor mimics an internet user with zero prior knowledge and relies on internet based information about your organisation (Open Source Intelligence).

 An external pen test exercise establishes an organisations’ internet footprint.
-It helps in identifying vulnerabilities in the remote workforce infrastructure, devices such as firewalls, email servers, applications and web servers.
+It helps in vulnerability identification in the remote workforce infrastructure, devices such as firewalls, email servers, applications and web servers.

-Compared to an internal pen test, it is quick and short exercise.
-For instance, a medium to large organisation may expect results within a week to two weeks maximum.
+Compared to internal penetration testing, it is a quick and short exercise.
+For instance, a medium to the large organisation may expect results within a week to two weeks maximum.

-As a customer, it is important for you to know where you require external penetration testing or vulnerability scanning and if you are making an informed choice.
+As a customer, it is important for you to know where you require external penetration testing or external vulnerability scanning and if you are making an informed choice.
 This is more than running automated scans that you can do within your team without our expertise.

-Penetration tests include a full vulnerability scan and justify the investment by following manual approach to safely exploiting the vulnerabilities to mimic real world threats.
-A pentester also elaborates risk impact, likelihood and technical supporting information to ensure customer security team is aware of the risk.
+Penetration tests include a full vulnerability scan and justify the investment by following a manual approach to safely exploiting the vulnerabilities to mimic real world threats.
+A pentester also elaborates risk impact, likelihood and technical supporting information to ensure the customer security team is aware of the risk.

-A vulnerability scan is a sub-set of penetration test that includes analysis of vulnerabilities that may or may not affect the environment.
-It is helpful exercise for assets at scale and continuous checks to know the threat surface (less deep, more wide analysis).
+An external vulnerability scan is a sub-set of penetration tests that includes analysis of vulnerabilities that may or may not affect the environment.
+It is a helpful exercise for assets at scale and continuous checks to know the threat surface (less deep, more wide analysis).

 External pen test methodology

 01. Initial Scoping & Objectives

 As this is a black box external security testing, we only require the target IP addresses or ranges in scope.
 An authorisation form is sent to seek customer’s permission to allow us work in line with Computer misuse act before the project.